mikegainey/UHCL-degree-planner/README.md

 saved as a text file in the same folder as the program.

 ## Caveat
-Note: This program uses course information and degree requirements from the UHCL 2017-2018 undergraduate catalog.
-If you started your degree in another school year, then you should follow that year's catalog for your degree requirements.
+This program uses course information and degree requirements from the UHCL 2017-2018 undergraduate catalog.
+Refer to your personal CPS for the requirements that apply to you.